ISISComputingGroup/ibex_developers_manual/Collision-Detection-Project.md

 The system interfaces with the IBEX server using EPICS via the Channel Access protocol.
 Genie python is used for simple setting and getting of PVs, and the python `ca` module is used to monitor changes in PVs.

 For collision detection, the system uses the Open Dynamics Engine, through the python module `pyode`.
+A wheel for which is located at https://www.lfd.uci.edu/~gohlke/pythonlibs/#ode

 The system also produces a visual rendering of the system, for diagnostic and development purposes.
 This uses `pygame` and the `pyopengl` bindings, and needs `glut.dll` and `glut32.dll`, which are included in the repository and can be found [here](ftp://ftp.sgi.com/opengl/glut/glut3.html).